scotthmccoy/scotthmccoy.github.io/_posts/2020-07-25-crusty-protocol-extensions.md

 ---
 layout: post
-title: Crusty Comparable Array - Bridge Building Between Static and Dynamic Worlds
+title: 🐦 Swift - Crusty - Protocol Extensions
 date: 2020-07-25 16:09 -0700
 ---

-In the Crusty Video at [41m5s](https://www.youtube.com/watch?v=xE5EcHuz52I#t=41m5s), they show how you can build a bridge between
+In the Crusty Video at [41m5s](https://www.youtube.com/watch?v=xE5EcHuz52I#t=41m5s)...

-`Equatable` has `Self` requirements, so putting it on Drawable puts it into the dynamically dispatched world - but we don't want that, we want Drawable to live in the Statically dispatched world so that that we can make an array of Drawable!
-So we need our own function that does comparison, without using `Self`.
+`Equatable` has `Self` requirements, so putting it on Drawable puts it into the homogeneous, statically dispatched, compile-time world.
+We want Drawable to live in the heterogenous, dynamically-dispatched, run-time world so that that we can make an array of Drawable!
+So we need our own function that does comparison, but without without using a `Self` requirement.
+We do that using a `protocol extension`:

 ```

+//Adding `compareDrawable` here forces you to implement it in your Drawable struct so you can guarantee that an array of Drawables will be comparable even without Equatable.
+//But if you just make your Drawable implementation also implement Equatable, then you get the default implementation of compareDrawable provided by the `Drawble where Self : Equatable` protocol extension!
+//As an added bonus, since Equatable on a struct auto-synthesizes the == function by comparing member properties, the default implementation of Equatable can just lean on == if the class types match.

 protocol Drawable {
     func draw()

-    //Adding this here forces you to implement it in your Drawable struct so you can guarantee that an array of Drawables will be comparable even without Equatable.
-    //But if you just make your Drawable implementation also implement Equatable, then you get the default implementation of compareDrawable provided by the `Drawble where Self : Equatable` protocol extension!
-    //As an added bonus, since Equatable on a struct auto-synthesizes the == function by comparing member properties, the default implementation can just lean on == if the class types match.
     func compareDrawable(other: Drawable) -> Bool
 }